edub008/blockchain-js/README.md

-# Blockchain-NodeJs
+# Blockchain Node.js POW

-This is a testing/academic implementation of Blockchain using Node.js
+This is a testing/academic implementation of Blockchain using Node.js and Proof-of-Work consensus algorithm

 ## Dependencies